zoma00/Burger-to-Buy-Challenge/README.md

    - Iterates over the values directly rather than the keys. (very important).

-   - Works with iterable objects that have a Symbol.iterator property.
+   - Works with iterable objects that have a Symbol. iterator property.
    - Example:
      ```javascript
      for (let value of iterable) {